20250813_13105622-960x1149

 What is included in this tour?Items that are included in the cost of tour price.

-• 2 nights at a hotel in Ulaanbaatar
+• 1 night in a hotel in Ulaanbaatar

-• All meals (excluding alcohol) except for meals in Ulaanbaatar
+• Full board (excluding alcohol), except in Ulaanbaatar

-• Transfer from and to the airport in Ulaanbaatar (on the first and last day of the tour)
+• Airport transfers in Ulaanbaatar (on the first and last day of the trail)

-• All vehicle transfers provided for in the program (4×4 vehicles)
+• All vehicle transfers included in the itinerary (4WD vehicles)

-• Admission to all tourist attractions provided for in the itinerary
+• Entrance fees to all attractions included in the program

 • Camel ride